 Team Building, Women’s Courses and GEMS Camp

-Dina is now Vice President of and instructor for Mountain Shepherd Wilderness Survival School, and a co-creator of Girls Empowered by Mountain Shepherd, both in Catawba, Virginia.
-Her greatest satisfaction comes from sharing her own drive for adventure and journey to empowerment with others.
-Her unique curriculum based on those same parallels has changed the lives of all of her students, who range from corporate professionals to young families and from empty-nesters to college undergraduates.
+As the owner of Mountain Shepherd Adventure School, Dina brings to every course and adventure an incredible combination of skills and positivity that are a result of her corporate coaching experience, her love for outdoor recreation, and over a decade of high-quality survival training.
+Dina’s greatest satisfaction comes from sharing her own drive for adventure and journey to empowerment with others.
+Her unique curriculum based on those same parallels she realized years ago has changed the lives of all of her students, who range from corporate professionals to young families, and from empty-nesters to college undergraduates.

 Jon Guy Owens

 Jon Guy Owens is a native of western North Carolina and has been working in adventure recreation for just over 20 year.
 Jon Guy graduated from Western Carolina University in 1997 with a degree in Recreation Therapy, and went on to get a Master’s in Experiential and Environmental Studies at Radford University in 2000.
 He started his journey as a raft guide on the Nantahala River in 1994 and has since worked teaching rock climbing, canoe and kayak paddling, caving and fly fishing to name a few.
 For the last 20 years Jon Guy has been working as the Director of the Hollins Outdoor Program at Hollins University in Roanoke, VA.

 Dani Derringer was raised in Roanoke, VA.
 She earned a Bachelors Degree in Math from the prestigious College of William and Mary.
 Graduate school led her home to Roanoke at Hollins University.
 While earning her Masters of Arts in Teaching, she learned from and worked with the Hollins Outdoor Program (HOP).
 Dani quickly started working as a trip leader.